payplug/payplug-php/README.rst

 __ https://bitbucket.org/payplug/payplug_php/downloads#tag-downloads

-To get started, add the following to your PHP script :
+To get started, add the following to your PHP script (if you are not running a framework):

 .. sourcecode :: php